Red Velvet Pancakes

 Folks, they really are every bit as amazing as you’d imagine and more.
 Gorgeous to look at, tasty, and delicious, these red pancakes are also super quick and easy to make.

-Whether you serve them for a sweet Valentine’s Day breakfast or as a delightful and decadent dessert, these red velvet pancakes are what dreams are made of!
+Whether you serve them for a sweet Valentine’s Day breakfast or as a delightful and decadent dessert, these fluffy pancakes are what dreams are made of!

 a stack of red velvet pancakes topped with whipped cream and candy heart sprinkles.